 This blog is a small tribute to my Dad.
 It is about our summer vacations in his hometown.

 "How I spent my summer vacation" ... that was always what our Language teacher in Grade School would ask us to write about.
 I've always dreaded Theme Writing.
 During the start of every school year, our English teacher would always require us to write about our summer vacation and we had to write it on a special sheet of paper, with proper margins, written with a fountain pen using the Paulinian handwriting.
+Guess you are not familiar with the way Paulinians write huh?
+The Paulinian handwriting has two strokes, light and dark.
+Light strokes are for upward strokes and darker ones for the downward stroke.

 Going back to my vacations.
 Summer breaks usually fall during Holy Week, or at the end of May and semestral breaks coincided with All Saints' Day.
 These were spent in the little barrio of Santor in the town of Bongabon, the province of Nueva Ecija, my father's hometown.
 My Dad was a farmer.
 He studied in a public school, 'several kilometers-walk' to the middle of town.
 His home was a nipa hut in the middle of rice fields, which was about 'several hundred giant-steps' near a river.